WordPress/openverse/rfcs/20220223-convert_the_store_from_vuex_to_pinia.md

 Here, the destructured parameter name `message` shadows the state property name `message`, and the `setMessage` doesn't update the state as could be expected.

 We can use `const { param1, param2 } = toRefs(state)` to enable store destructuring, and make each property reactive.
 If we do not return all of the state properties, such as when some properties only used from inside the store itself (e.g. `status` for `activeMediaStore`), we can also add a `readonly` state  `state: readonly(state)` property to the return to make it testable.
-`

 ### Actions
 Pinia allows changing the state directly in the components (which was frowned upon by Vuex) so we could do away with mutations in theory.
 But it is better to keep using separate functions (actions) to update the state to keep state changes limited to one file and make it easier to debug.

+When using the `setup store`, we don't need the strict divide between mutations that can change the state, and actions that cannot.
+This way, we can clean up the code from one-line mutations and test them simply by testing the resulting state.
+However, testing the network-based state changes is not possible this way, so it is better to leave even one line mutations that are based on the network responses.
+For example, `fetchMedia` in the `mediaStore` sets `isFetching` to true before sending the request, and to `false` after getting a 200 OK response.
+So, the state test would not detect the changes, and we can use the `hasBeenCalled` mock tests in such cases instead.

 ### Type hinting

 In the interest of a quick migration, we can continue to use the existing type definitions for the state and the various mutations/actions from the `types.d.ts` file.
-Some definitions in the file may be out of date (as was the case for `ActiveMediaState`), so a cursory glance to check that would be useful.
+Some definitions in the file are out of date (as was the case for `ActiveMediaState`), so it is useful to check them.

+### Testing
+One of the acceptance criteria for the store conversion PRs should be 100% unit test coverage for the store module, and added e2e tests for the component changes.
+It is also important to ensure that e2e tests cover both SSR and client-side rendering.
+Pinia Docs has a cookbook page about testing Pinia stores, and testing components that use Pinia stores.
+Please note, that the page is for Vue 3 version, and needs slight updates to the setup of `TestingPinia` to work properly with the current version of Openverse (Nuxt 2, Vue 2, `composition-api`).
+The PR for the conversion of the `search` store will have an example of the setup.

 ## Steps

 0. Install Pinia and test compatibility.
 Create a sample Pinia store in the `stores` directory.

 1. Replace Vuex stores with their Pinia counterparts.
 The order should be from smallest modules with fewer connections to the largest modules with more connections to other modules:
-- `active-media` and `nav` stores - already refactored
+- `active-media` and `nav` stores - already refactored in [#906](https://github.com/WordPress/openverse-frontend/pull/906)
+- `search` store - another PoC to ensure that Pinia stores can be used from Vuex stores, and figure out testing.
 - `user` store
 - `usage-data` store
 - `provider` store
 - `media` store
-- `search` store

 2. In the end, with no Vuex stores remaining, Vuex and all associated dependencies will be removed.
 The `store/index.js` file can also be removed after the complete migration to Pinia.
 The `disableVuex: false` flag should also be removed.